 - Recognize and neutralize interpersonal threats that undermine a trauma-informed team;

-- Practice specific, concrete activities, based on recent neuroscience, to increase team cohesion, well-being, and social harmony, including leading mindful team meetings.
+- Practice specific, concrete activities, based on recent neuroscience, to increase team cohesion, well-being, and social harmony (including having fun!).